 Wrapify's out of home logistics and advertising solution enables drivers to earn hundreds of dollars per month by permitting brands to advertise on their cars.
-Advertisers get access to powerful tracking, analytics, direct attribution and reporting that helps them reach a different audience than other forms of advertising.
+Advertisers get access to powerful tracking, analytics, direct attribution and reporting that helps them reach a custom geo-targeted out-of-home audience.

 YellowJacket is a New York City based financial technology firm that provides a secure communication, trading and market data platform for the over-the-counter energy derivatives market.
 YellowJacket uniquely supports the high volume, volatility and complexity of the OTC energy markets by enhancing the way energy traders harness market data and collaborate both internally and with counterparties.
 In February 2008, the company was acquired by InterContinental Exchange, Inc. (NYSE: ICE).